weiziqianpsych/cookiemilk_tutorial/cookiemilk_tutorial/source/A quick start.md

 student3 = cookiemilk.cmap2graph(cmap_student3, data_type='pair', read_from_file=False)
 ```

-To use the function `average_graph`, we need to include networks from three students in a list object.
+To use the function `average_graph`, we need to include three students' networks in a list object.
 And we also need to provide all of the key-terms.

 ```
 # arrange data